Huish, Wiltshire: History

 In 1803, land to the west of Oare village which belonged to the lords of Huish was deemed part of Huish parish.
 Thus the southeast boundary of Huish extends close to Oare, and Oare school (now Oare Church of England Primary School) is within Huish parish.

 Cold Blow, a thatched house on the outskirts of Oare, was built in 1921–22 to designs of Clough Williams-Ellis.

 A heart-shaped tree plantation was created in 1999, below Huish Hill in the southeast of the parish, near Oare.
 This is a geoglyph, but not a hill figure like the many surrounding "white horses" such as the Marlborough White Horse.

 Local government

 The first tier of local government is the parish of Wilcot, Huish and Oare, which elects a parish council.
-Huish was anciently a parish in its own right, until 2020 when it was merged with the larger neighbouring parish of Wilcot.
+Huish was anciently a parish in its own right, until 1 April 2021 when it was merged with the larger neighbouring parish of Wilcot to form "Wilcot, Huish and Oare".
 At the time of the merger Huish had 37 electors, and for a number of years had elected a joint parish council with Wilcot.

 Huish falls within the area of the Wiltshire Council unitary authority, which is responsible for all significant local government functions.